How Much Does Homeowners Insurance Cost in New York?

 How to Insure Your High-Value Possessions

-There are four ways to protect your valuables and ensure that they are covered for their full worth.
+Four ways to protect your valuables and ensure they are covered for their total worth.

-One, if your valuables have sentimental value to you or are priceless, such as heirloom jewelry, it makes sense to get a dedicated individual policy so you get full coverage if a pricy item goes missing.
+If your valuables have sentimental value to you or are priceless, such as heirloom jewelry, it makes sense to get a dedicated individual policy.
+Hence, you get full coverage if a pricy item goes missing.

-In short, the more valuable an item is, the more deserving it is to get a separate insurance policy for it.
+In short, the more valuable an item is, the more deserving it is to get a separate insurance policy.
 You’ll pay through your teeth, but at least you know you’ll have full coverage.

 Two, a way to avoid paying higher insurance premiums for valuables is to buy a protection plan from the company or vendor that makes them.